 By 1857 branches had been opened at Leicester Square, Watford, St Albans, Ware, Hertford, Brighton and Pimlico, but they did not prove successful.
 The branches at Watford, St Albans, Ware and Pimlico were closed by mid-1857 and at the annual general meeting of 1858 the winding up of the bank was under discussion.
 By July 1858 only the Leicester Square and Brighton branches remained.
 Business improved somewhat during the following years and a branch was opened in Lambeth in 1861.

 In 1862, when deposits stood at £170,000, the business was wound up and the customer balances transferred to London & Middlesex Bank without any of the liabilities.
 Unity Bank went into liquidation, with London & Middlesex Bank acting as bankers.
-London & Middlesex Bank itself went into liquidation the following year, and the shareholders of Unity Bank lost their investment.
+London & Middlesex Bank itself went into liquidation the following year.
+Parts of the business were acquired by London & Westminster Bank, but the shareholders of Unity Bank lost their investment.